pwhittlesea/pwhittlesea.github.com/_posts/2024-10-21-new-zealand-5.md

 That wraps up the North Island of New Zealand.

 I was pretty sad to leave Wellington.
-It seemed like a cool place and being the middle aged man I am, once again I looked at house prices.
+It seemed like a cool place and being the middle-aged man I am, once again I looked at house prices.

 Once again I decided that I was too poor to live there.